 A trailer for the film Turbo Kid , shown in-stream during a Twitch broadcast of the League of Legends World Championships on 10 October 2015, featured scenes from the film.
 These included: a circular saw blade being shot into a man's

 face, another being shot into a woman's chest, several decapitated heads on poles, people exploding into gore, a man's jaw being ripped off and the top of a man's head being cut off.

 A complainant, who believed the ad's content was excessively gory, challenged whether the ad was distressing and offensive.

 ASA Assessment: Complaint upheld

-gamers and LoL viewers would play or view games with graphic violence or gore and considered that, unless they had previously viewed or sought out content of this type, users would not expect to come across material that was significantly stronger than
+adult gamers and LoL viewers would play or view games with graphic violence or gore and considered that, unless they had previously viewed or sought out content of this type, users would not expect to come across material that was significantly

 Established in 2005, the AAC advises BCAP on matters relating to the Broadcast Codes.
 The Committee ensures that the concerns of consumers, viewers and listeners are taken into account when the Codes are drafted.

 Previously serving as Minister for Employment Relations and Consumer Affairs, Jo oversaw the introduction of the Consumer Rights Act 2015.
 As Minister for Women and Equalities, she led on various high profile policy issues including body image

 and media representation of women.

 Of their appointment, Stephen Locke, AAC Chairman said: